Ficool

 The boy with no magic was currently a bruised heap on the ground.
 He had tried to charge in with nothing but grit, and Revchi had swatted him aside like a nuisance.

-"You're nothing," Revchi spat, looking down at Asta.
+"You're nothing," Revchi spat, looking down at Asta with genuine disgust.
 "In this world, magic is everything.
 Without it, you aren't even a human being.
 You're just a glitch in the system."

-Lencar's eyes narrowed.
-He didn't care about the morality of the situation—he had outgrown "good and evil" in his first life—but he cared about the logic.
-Revchi was an inefficient variable.
-He was a bully who relied on a single trick: suppression.
+Lencar's grip on the rock tightened until his knuckles turned white.
+He didn't care about the morality of the situation—he had learned long ago that "good and evil" were just labels used by the winners—but he cared about the waste.
+Revchi was a bully who relied on a single trick: suppression.

 He made his decision.